 (b) An individual who has not attained age nineteen and is a full-time student in a secondary school or in the equivalent level of vocational or technical training.

-(C) Eligible kinship caregiver(s) shall receive a one-time payment to defray costs of placement and may receive subsequent payments at six-month intervals to support the stability of the child's placement in the home.
+(C) Eligible kinship caregiver(s) shall receive an initial incentive payment and may receive subsequent payments at six-month intervals to support the stability of the child's placement in the home.

-(1) The maximum incentive amount may not exceed six payments per child per kinship caregiver(s).
+(1) The maximum incentive amount may not exceed eight payments per child per kinship caregiver(s).

 (1) On July 1, 2005 or thereafter, a court issued an order granting legal custody or guardianship to the kinship caregiver(s).
 A temporary court order is not sufficient to meet this requirement.